 On the basis of the effects of temperature and salinity on the density of water (as well as other factors such as wind stress on water), the ocean can be separated into three layers: the surface layer or mixed layer, the thermocline or middle layer, and the deep layer.
 The surface layer generally occurs from the surface of the ocean to a depth of around 400 meters (or less depending on location) and is the area where the water is mixed by currents, waves, and weather.
-The thermocline is generally from 400 meters to 800 meters and where water temperatures significantly differ from the surface layer, forming a temperature gradient that inhibits mixing with the surface layer.
+The thermocline is generally from 400 meters -to 800 meters and where water temperatures significantly differ from the surface layer, forming a temperature gradient that inhibits mixing with the surface layer.
 More than 90 percent of the ocean by volume occurs in the deep layer, which is generally below 800 meters and consists of water temperatures around 0-4° C. The deep zone is void of sunlight and experiences high water pressure (Levington 1995).

 The temperature of ocean water is important to oceanographic systems.
 For example, the temperature of the mixed layer has an affect on the evaporation rate of water into the atmosphere, which in turn is linked to the formation of weather.
 The temperature of water also produces density gradients within the ocean, which prevents mixing of the ocean layers (Bigg 2003).
-See Figure 4 for a generalized representation of water temperatures and depth profiles.
+See Figure 3 for a generalized representation of water temperatures and depth profiles

 The amount of dissolved salt or salinity varies between ocean zones, as well as across oceans.
-For example, the Atlantic Ocean has higher salinity levels than the Pacific Ocean due to input from the Mediterranean Sea (several large rivers flow into the Mediterranean).
-The average salt content of the ocean is 35 ppt, but it can vary at different latitudes depending on evaporation and precipitation rates.
-Salinity is lower near the equator than at middle latitudes due to higher rainfall amounts.
-Salinity also varies with depth due to differences in water density, causing vertical salinity gradients (Bigg 2003).
-See Figure 4 for a generalized representation of salinity profiles at various ocean depths.
+The average salinity of the oceans is 35 parts-per-thousand (ppt), but it can vary at different latitudes depending on evaporation and precipitation rates.
+At the Equator, where salinity is 35 ppt, the dilution of sea water by rain is offset by the loss of water by evaporation.
+But in the latitudes bordering the Equator the opposite condition prevails -- evaporation exceeds rainfall because high temperatures plus increased winds accelerate evaporation losses.
+Salinity also varies with depth causing vertical salinity gradients (Bigg 2003).
+See Figure 3 for a generalized representation of a salinity cline at various ocean depths.